Pavan-1997/Terraform_EC2_Basic/README.md

 - terraform apply

-This command creates another file called terraform.tfstate which contains all the resources.
+(Terraform apply This command creates another file called terraform.tfstate which contains all the resources.)